spilliams/sparrowlike/README.md

     }
     break;

 First of all note that in an Ended state we can't use `-translationInView:`.
-So that's the reason why `compare = view.transform.tx + vX` and not `[panGestureRecognizer translationInView:self.view].x + vX`.
+So that's the reason why `compare = view.transform.tx + vX` and not `[panGestureRecognizer translationInView:self.view].x + vX` (side note about `-translationInView:`: it returns a `CGPoint` describing the **difference** between the currently-touched point and the initially-touched point).
-Secondly note the velocity formula.
+Secondly note the velocity factor formula.
 Looks a little bit like the acceleration equation `d = (vf + vi)*t / 2`.
 Essentially we want to figure out how far the cell *would* travel if it had no boundaries.
 Then we use that position to determine which side to snap to.
-Sure, it doesn't go through that animation of slowing down to its final position before the snap animation, but it's a lot more intuitive than if we didn't take velocity into account.
+Sure, it doesn't go through that animation of slowing down to its final position before the animation of the snap, but it's a lot more intuitive than if we didn't take velocity into account at all.
-Lastly: "Ok seriously, what's `openCellLastTX` for?"
-When you pan on an already-open cell, it will start at its current (transformed) position, not its original position.

 In the Changed block: